tolliam/tolliam.github.io/Spatial-data-challenges.md

 # Spatial data challenges

-## Ecological falacy
+## Ecological fallacy

 False assumption that variables at the aggregates level share the same relationship at the individual level.

 ## Simpson's paradox

-Trends can reverse when different groups combine due to different sizes.
-Examples include American Civil Rights vote/US states and comparing drug effectiveness over multiple days
+Trends can reverse when different groups are combined due to their different sizes.
+Some examples include American Civil Rights vote in US states and comparing drug effectiveness over multiple days.

 ## Modifiable Ariel Unit Problem (MAUP)

-Boundaries are often arbitrary and changing the location (zone effect) or size (distance effect) of these can effect measurement.
+Boundaries are often arbitrarily defined.
+Measurement can be affected by changing the location (zone effect) or size (distance effect) of these boundaries.

 # Edege effects